clairefan816/Android-Projects/README.md

 Description:
 This app monitor phone user's location and present on the screen.
 This app is specially designed for hikers who wants to know their location during hiking.
 This app uses locationManager for requesting user's location, geocoding for getting user's address, and runtime Permission for requesting user's permission.
+The picture is from unsplash.com.

   ![hiking](https://user-images.githubusercontent.com/54572005/95697815-cf227600-0bf4-11eb-895e-1956c470bb57.gif)